ultravideo/uvgComm/BUILDING.md

 #### Dependencies On Windows

-Windows relies on source builds with projects that build easily with CMake and for those projects that don't have CMake available, Kvazzup utilizes download of ZIP containing the pre-built libary from Kvazzup Github repository.
+On Windows Kvazzup relies on source builds with dependency projects that build easily with CMake and for those projects that don't build with CMake, Kvazzup utilizes download of ZIP containing the pre-built libary from Kvazzup Github repository.

 | Library  | Source Build | Zip Download |
 | :---     | :---:        | :---:        |